Uh-oh. You haven't set your gender on your Google account. We check this to keep for girls only.

 If your favourite lipstick broke in two, don’t fret, there is a way to save it from this common lip problem.
 Make sure you unwind the lipstick to the very top, then with a lit candle or lighter lightly melt the top layer and place the other side on it.
 Once you put both sides together, let it set in the fridge for a few hours.

 Depending on your skin tone and the colour of your natural lip, the shade you lusted over could look very different.
 A great trick is to use a light layer of foundation over your lips, then dust with translucent powder.
 This forms a neutral base so that your lipstick will really pop and be true to its original shade.

 We are still loving matte lipsticks, but they really dry out our pouts.
 To combat the dehydration, simply put on a good balm 10 mins before you apply your lip primer & lipstick.
 When you’re done for the day, use a little sugar to exfoliate and then apply the balm again – hello moist lips!

 Love wine but hate lipstick stains on the glass - well we do.
-A sneaky way to get around this is to give your wine glass a quick lick when no one is looking.
+A sneaky way to get around this common lip problem is to give your wine glass a quick lick when no one is looking.
 Since lipsticks are usually oil based, they won’t transfers onto the glass, if there is moisture on it.

 Internal Images: Shutterstock